 KEY RESPONSIBILITIES & TASKS

-- Formulates development strategy to increase funding and prepares an annual plan for development.
+- Formulates development strategy to increase funding and prepares an annual plan

 - Leads major fundraising campaigns to generate and close gifts of six figures and above.